Kratika246/Scraperz/README.md

 Visit [http://localhost:3000](http://localhost:3000) to explore the application.

-For detailed setup, migrations, and Docker instructions, see the [Setup & Deployment Guide](docs/SETUP_GUIDE.md).
+For detailed setup, migrations, Buffer configuration, and Docker instructions, see the [Setup & Deployment Guide](docs/SETUP_GUIDE.md).

 ---